 Building and workspace guidance

-The following rules are to be implemented in all incspaces buildings.
+The following controls have been implemented in all incspaces buildings:

-– Hand sanitising stations are visible to use in kitchen and toilet facilities.
+• Hand sanitising stations are visible to use and kept stocked up.

 Please be aware of the following controls in place relating to meetings:

 • All used meeting rooms are cleaned twice a day.

 • Meeting rooms are locked and are to be prebooked and should not be used otherwise.

 All centres have a day cleaning operative Monday to Friday cleaning all communal touch points, kitchen and toilet facilities.
 The evening cleaning operatives clean all areas including offices.